-The hardest sections of this pretty paved 12 km long road adjacent to the Varrados river are situated between km 4-7.
+The road to Saut deth Pish, one of the most emblematic waterfalls of the Aran Valley, is paved but extremely narrow, with dangerous drop offs caused by avalanches.
+If you're afraid of heights, it's probably best to keep your eyes forward.
+The drive offers scenic views all the way long.
+Starting from Pont d’Arrós, the road is 12km long.
+The hardest sections of this pretty paved road adjacent to the Varrados river are situated between km 4-7.
 The last 2 km are pretty flat.
 The road meanders alongside the rugged river Varrados, ultimately reaching the summit of Varrados.
 However, the tarmac terminates several kilometres before the summit at the car park to Saut deth Pish, a large and powerful waterfall.
 There are signposts and paths leading to a stone balcony where you can photograph and appreciate it at its best angle.
-It is a 2 minute walk and unsuitable to ride on a road bike.
+It is a 2 minute walk unsuitable to ride on a road bike.